 Security Risk on the Rise

 Because of the expensive equipment on location – from drilling tools, to copper wiring, to metal piping, to sophisticated electronics – oil production sites are already a target for thieves.
 To put this in context, a single drill bit can fetch $50,000 or more, and scrap metal can sell for thousands of dollars on the black market.
-We saw a massive uptick in equipment theft during the 2014-16 market crash, with a 30 – 35% increase in equipment theft over the previous two years.
+We saw a massive uptick in equipment theft during the 2014-16 market crash, with one report indicating a 30 – 35% increase in equipment theft over the previous two years.
 And the same can be expected today.

 Oil and gas facilities may be vacant for a time, but they don’t have to go unwatched.
 Pro-Vigil’s live remote monitoring services offer a surveillance solution monitored by a team of security professionals around the clock.
 Pro-Vigil offers an active line of defense against theft and other crime, while providing customers with remote access anywhere, anytime.
 To learn more about how we can help secure your site, please contact us today.